 Start with the basics

 Before signing up for Twitter or launching a Facebook page, make sure you have your basics taken care of.
 Start with a strong website.
 Anyone who spends time browsing the Internet knows the difference between a clean, modern and well maintained website versus one that looks like it hasn’t been updated since the Clinton administration.
-Of course, no one expects you to be an insurance agent and a webmaster, so if you don’t have a flair for website design, fear not.
+Of course, no one expects you to be an advisor and a webmaster, so if you don’t have a flair for website design, fear not.

 There are plenty of ways to design a great site without expertise, but you need to know where to look.
 Look for companies that can provide you with templates to model your site.
 Alternatively, you can outsource the whole project to a pro.